-Russia proposes new round of Istanbul talks; Ukraine yet to respond
+Russia proposes new round of Istanbul talks; Ukraine pushes for memorandum

 What are Germany’s Taurus missiles that Ukraine wants?

+Ukrainian Defence Minister Rustem Umerov urged Moscow to share its version without delay: “We are not opposed to further meetings with the Russians and are awaiting their ‘memorandum’, so that the meeting won’t be empty and can truly move us closer to ending the war”, he said.

+“The Russian side has at least four more days before their departure to provide us with their document for review,” he added.

-The proposal followed a rare meeting between Russian and Ukrainian officials in Istanbul on May 16, the first direct contact in more than three years since Russia launched its invasion of Ukraine in 2022.
+The Moscow proposal followed a rare meeting between Russian and Ukrainian officials in Istanbul on May 16, the first direct contact in more than three years since Russia launched its full-scale invasion of Ukraine in 2022.

-The talks resulted in an exchange of 1,000 prisoners of war each but failed to produce a ceasefire, which remains a key demand of Ukraine and its Western allies.
-Moscow has insisted certain conditions must be met before halting military operations.
+The talks resulted in an exchange of 1,000 prisoners of war each, but failed to produce a ceasefire, which remains a key demand of Ukraine and its Western allies.
+Moscow has insisted that certain conditions must be met before halting military operations.

-Vladimir Medinsky, the head of Russia’s delegation, said on Telegram that he had contacted Ukrainian Defence Minister Rustem Umerov to suggest a date and venue for the next meeting.
+Vladimir Medinsky, the head of Russia’s delegation, said on Telegram that he had contacted Umerov to suggest a date and venue for the next meeting.

 “Let me emphasise: right there, on the spot, we are ready to begin an essential, substantive discussion of each of the points of the package agreement on a possible ceasefire,” Medinsky said, adding that he expected a reply from Ukraine.